 If you like your typography to move then Nice Type is a splendid source of inspiration.
 It's curated by Matthew Buchanan, who scours Vimeo for the best examples of motion typography and kinetic type animation, and posts them on this great-looking Tumblr.

 Typography is everywhere and like most creatives, we love to see it in all its glory.
-Typostrate is a blog about type and the endless array of things you can do with it.
-Showcasing the passion and power of typography, the blogs content and pictures are taken care of by Christian Goldemann.
+Typostrate is a blog linked to a slick website about type and the endless array of things you can do with it.
+Showcasing the passion and power of typography, the blog's content and pictures are taken care of by Christian Goldemann.

-F**k Yeah Typography is a celebration of all this type, collated by a type-lover.
+F**k Yeah Typography is a celebration of all things type, collated by a type-lover.
 If you've never really 'got' typography, then this is the blog to change your mind.
-The blog features appreciation of new and unique fonts, whilst also showcasing 'how-it-was-made' videos.
+The blog features appreciation of new and unique fonts, while also showcasing 'how-it-was-made' videos.
 There's also some cheeky banter thrown in for good measure – including a dig at Helvetica.
 Each to their own!